xiaoyizuw/personal-site/index.md

 ## About Me

-I am a technical engineering leader (9 direct reports) at Apple, passionate about building **user‐friendly developer tools** for ML engineers to boost their productivity. **My team built tools that are critical for the launch of Apple Intelligence and Vision Pro**.
+I am a technical engineering leader (9 direct reports) at Apple, passionate about building **user‐friendly developer tools** for ML engineers to boost their productivity.
+My team built ML infra for model analysis and optimization, **which is critical for the launch of Apple Intelligence and Vision Pro**.
 Prior to Apple, I receieved CS PhD from U of Washington and interned at Google Research and MSR.

 Research Interests: **ML Developer Tools**, ML Model Optimization, UI Accessibility, HCI.